aurrelhebert/warp10-udf-tuto/README.md

 Then create the class HELLOWARP10 that implements WarpScriptRawJavaFunction.

-Inside this build.gradle file notice that it doesn't include in the JAR the WarpScript libraries, but indicated that those library are needed at execution.
-This is donne when declaring in the build file the following instruction:
+Inside the build.gradle file notice that it doesn't include in the JAR the WarpScript libraries, but indicated that those library are needed at execution.
+This is done when declaring in the build.gradle file the following instruction:
 ```
 provided 'io.warp10:warp10:1.0.1-165-g9c49c1f'
 ```

 This operation is important because it means the UDF doesn't need to be recompiled for each new Warp10 version as it use the current version deployed on the Warp10 cluster.

-This udf that we will create takes 2 strings parameters on stack and send a result with a merge of both.

 ## The Apply function